sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/01 Security Contexts.md

 # Security Contexts

-We can choose to configure k8s security levels at either the pod or container level
+We can choose to configure k8s security levels at either the pod or container level.
-Container level security overrides pod level
+Container level security overrides pod level.

 Pod level
 ```yaml